Suresh Tendulkar

 Suresh D. Tendulkar (15 February 1939 – 21 June 2011) was an Indian economist and former chief of the National Statistical Commission.
-Tendulkar was a member of Prime Minister Manmohan Singh's Economic Advisory Council (PMEAC) from 2004 to 2008 and then served as its chairman from 2008 to 2009 when C. Rangarajan vacated the post to enter the Rajya Sabha.
-He died on 21 June 2011, as a result of cardiac arrest at Prayag Hospital, Pune (India).
+Tendulkar was a member of Prime Minister Manmohan Singh's Economic Advisory Council (PMEAC) from 2004 to 2008 and later served as its chairman from 2008 to 2009 when C. Rangarajan vacated the post to enter the Rajya Sabha.
+He died on 21 June 2011, due to cardiac arrest at Prayag Hospital, Pune (India).

 Early life

 Suresh Tendulkar completed his B.Com. from Pune University, where he secured the top rank in his batch.
 He was born in a Maharashtrian brahmin family He then completed his M.A. from the Delhi School of Economics, topping his batch once again.
 He went on to obtain a PhD in Economics from Harvard University.